madhukeshayyagari/Harmonizer-Plugin/README.md

 - run the plugin in any VST host.

 Preferably use higher sample rates for better performance of the harmony generated.
 Use the parameters on the UI to generate the output required also to tune the out genertated.

+A demo video of the plugin can be found here - https://www.youtube.com/watch?v=j3Sd4T7Hjl0&t=61s